What is pupil premium?

 At present, schools receive funding for every child aged 5-16, who claims free school meals, or who have claimed free school meals in the last 6 years, for children whose parent(s) are in the Forces and for children who are looked after or have been previously looked after by the Local Authority.

-We have used pupil premium funding in a variety of ways, such as:
+We have used the pupil premium in a variety of ways, including;

 - Part funding residential trips